6 Loving Fathers in Literature You Must Discover

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-When you think of positive father figures in literature, who comes to mind?
-In honor of Father’s Day fast approaching, I have decided to put together a list of 6 of my favorite literary men who prove to be loving fathers no matter how many faults they have.
+In honor of Father’s Day fast approaching, I have put together a list of 6 loving fathers in literature who prove to be loving fathers no matter how many faults they have.

 Let me know in the comments below if you’d like to see a list of some of my favorite “BAD” examples of fatherhood in literature next.